PET imaging of the kidneys

 Acid-base homeostasis is maintained largely by the kidneys via bicarbonate (HCO3-) reabsorption and bicarbonate generation.
 Bicarbonate and Cl- are the major anions in blood plasma.
 Kidneys normally reabsorb almost all of filtered bicarbonate, but when necessary (for instance vegetarian diets), can excrete bicarbonate and other alkali, such as citrate and 2-oxoglutarate, to prevent metabolic alkalosis.
 Tubular uptake of citrate via dicarboxylate transporter NaDC1 is partially regulated by calcium sensing receptor (CaSR) because citrate functions as a chelator in urine, preventing crystallization of calcium oxalate and phosphate.
 Bicarbonate generation involves production and excretion of ammonia (NH4+) by the kidneys.
 Over 97% of urinary ammonia is produced by the kidneys from amino acid metabolism.
 In hypokalemia, ammonia is produced and excreted in excess, leading to alkalosis.
 Metabolic acidosis often develops in chronic kidney disease.
 Since generation of ammonia is linked to gluconeogenesis, metabolic acidosis leads to increased glucose production by the kidneys, which contributes to the impaired glucose tolerance.

 Renal cortex has very high oxygen consumption, used to produce energy from substrates such as lactate, free fatty acids, glutamine, and citrate.
-Glucose and ketone bodies (β-hydroxybutyrate and acetoacetate) are used in the medulla and in distal collecting tubules of the cortex, but not much in the proximal tubules.
+Glucose and ketone bodies (β-hydroxybutyrate and acetoacetate) are used in the medulla and in distal collecting tubules of the cortex, but not much in the proximal tubules in normal conditions.
 All nephron segments can use lactate and FFAs (Mudaliar et al., 2016).

 Glomerular barrier at the glomerular capillary loops contains size- and charge-selective filters, preventing the excretion of blood cells and molecules larger than 60-70 kDa (hydrodynamic diameter >5-6 nm) into the urine.
 Glomerular filtration is a passive process, dependent on the hydrostatic pressure.